 Check if the vehicle is registered on Service NSW.

-• if the vehicle is unregistered, contact Police.
+• if the vehicle is unregistered, Report it to Council

-• if the vehicle is registered, report it to us.
+• if the vehicle such as a trailer or caravan is registered, but is being stored outside parks, ovals or other public places, or is a vehicle that is undriveable (damaged) report it to us.
 We will investigate, take action if required and notify you of the outcome.
-Fines may be issued to someone who abandons a vehicle in a public place.
+Fines may be issued to someone who leaves a vehicle unattended in a public place longer than 28 days.

 Report an abandoned vehicle